dtopio/attendance-api/README.md

 Hints:

-- In Laravel 11, run `php artisan config:publish cors` to publish the config file
+- In Laravel 11, run `php artisan config:publish cors` to publish the config file.
+If that command doesn't exist on your version, try `php artisan vendor:publish --tag=cors` instead
 - Open `config/cors.php`
 - The `paths` array should include `'api/*'`
 - The `allowed_origins` array should include both `http://localhost:5173` and `http://127.0.0.1:5173` (browsers treat these as different origins)